ThanhThien-dev/BEES-FrontEnd-Challenge/README.md

 2. Install the required packages: npm install
-   This will install Next.js, React, Redux Toolkit, Tailwind CSS, Axios, Styled-Components, Date-fns, and other dependencies listed in package.json.
+   This will install Next.js, React, Tailwind CSS, Axios, Styled-Components, Date-fns, and other dependencies listed in package.json.

 3. Run the Development Server:
    Start the Next.js development server: